LiliImerlishvili/QA-Portfolio/Bug-Reports/🤖 AI-Based Recruiting System/AI-REC-BUG-008.md

 ---

 ## Steps to Reproduce
-1. Open the recruiting system
+1. Open the recruiting system.
-2. Navigate to the top-right menu
+2. Navigate to the top-right menu.
-3. Open the “My Account” section
-4. Click on “Profile”
+3. Click **“My Account.”**
+4. Select **“Profile.”**

 ---

 ## Actual Result
-System displays an error message: **"User not found"** instead of loading the profile details.
+The system displays an error message:
+**"User not found"**
+The profile details are not loaded.

 ---

 ## Expected Result
-Profile page should load successfully and display the user's account details and settings.
+The Profile page should load successfully and display the user's account information and settings.

 ---

 ## Attachment
-Video Evidence: *(Loom link provided in original report)*
+Video evidence (Loom link provided in the original bug report).